bitml-lang/bitml-doc/source/nutshell.rst

 |langname| in a nutshell
 =========================

-BitML contracts allow two or more participants (denoted as :bitml:`"A"`, :bitml:`"B"`, ...) to exchange their bitcoins according to complex pre-agreed rules.
+BitML contracts allow two or more participants to exchange their bitcoins according to complex pre-agreed rules.
+Below we illustrate the primitives of BitML through a series of simple examples.
+See [CCS18]_ for a reference to BitML syntax and semantics.

 """""""""""""""""""""""""""""""
-Direct payment
+Simple payments
 """""""""""""""""""""""""""""""

-Assume that :bitml:`"A"` wants to give 1 BTC to :bitml:`"B"` through a contract.
+Assume that a participant :bitml:`"A"` simply wants to donate 1 BTC to another participant :bitml:`"B"`.
-To this purpose, :bitml:`"A"` first declares that she owns a transaction output with 1 BTC.
+To this purpose, :bitml:`"A"` must first declare that she owns a transaction output with 1 BTC.
-We define this transaction output as follows:
+We can define this transaction output as follows:

 .. code-block:: bitml

 	(define txA "tx:02000000000102f28b8ec15a48abd9cda80d1c770ff9770dc0c549ddb1b8013b9e50a8799614aa000000001716001412a88716720982b693ab2bd2a2fcd4d98bdd2485feffffff08d59c3aeafd6003e6e099adde64f17d6ec7950619c22b50466281afa782e9d4000000001716001433845a8590dbf145b52bdd777103d1ddfdaa9cedfeffffff022fac1f000000000017a914e9f772646a0b6174c936806dab1b882e750ac04a8740420f00000000001976a914ded135b86a7ff97aece531c8b97dc8a3cb3ddc7488ac02473044022060135384eafe9a8021e8b8c46da20e7cd5713d581c3f79b1da3d2f7860a1bfed02206ca1ac1616d7ab778bcbb235b4b24286c2181ec171b8cadeaa9ee5f4f78fd330012102d5f8f263a81427330e7f26ba5832a2cd01e960bf145be2101bc0b6bb0fde8c2d0247304402200e02da2228774b47ff03a5a7c1bf1d070d0cec6cd9a08d6862e1855ba33dfb9f0220011511f10aaefbf402b2944b6a877c1ff9890a7fc3e266bbb74318b4540c555d012103ef2a573fbd46356dcbdbedcecc9aa25dcb500512e2be394297475ed157a9cfc6bdb51600@1")

-where :bitml:`"02000000000102f28b...4297475ed157a9cfc6bdb51600"`
-are the bytes of the serialized transaction, and the trailing :bitml:`"@0"` is the index of the output.
+In the definition above, :bitml:`"02000000000102f28b...4297475ed157a9cfc6bdb51600"` are the bytes of the serialized transaction, and the trailing :bitml:`"@0"` is the index of the output.

-The contract is the following:
+The contract advertised by :bitml:`"A"` is the following:

 .. code-block:: bitml